-Section 670.02 Engineer's Field Office Type A

-Revise the first paragraph of this Article to read:
+Revise the first paragraph of Article 670.02 to read:

-Engineer's Field Office Type A (Special).
+670.02 Engineer's Field Office Type A (Special).
 Type A (Special) field offices shall have a ceiling height of not less than 7 feet and a floor space of not less than 3000 square feet with a minimum of two separate offices.
 The office shall also have a separate storage room capable of being locked for the storage of the nuclear measuring devices.
 The office shall be provided with sufficient heat, natural and artificial light, and air conditioning.
 Doors and windows shall be equipped with locks approved by the Engineer.

-Revise the second sentence of the fifth paragraph of this Article to read: Solid waste disposal consisting of seven waste baskets and an outside trash container of sufficient size to accommodate a weekly provided pick-up service.
+Revise the first sentence of the second paragraph of Article 670.02 to read:

-Add the following to the fifth paragraph of this Article: A weekly cleaning service for the office shall be provided.

-Revise the fifth paragraph of this Article to read: An electronic security system that will respond to any breach of exterior doors and windows with an on-site alarm shall be provided.
+An electronic security system that will respond to any breach of exterior doors and windows with an on-site alarm shall be provided.

+Revise the last sentence of the third paragraph of Article 670.02 to read:

+Adequate all-weather parking space shall be available to accommodate a minimum of twelve vehicles.

+Revise the fifth paragraph of Article 670.02 to read:

+Sanitary facilities shall include hot and cold potable running water, lavatory and toilet as an integral part of the office where available.
+Solid waste disposal consisting of seven waste baskets and an outside trash container of sufficient size to accommodate a weekly provided pick-up service.
+A weekly cleaning service for the office shall be provided.

-Revise subparagraph (a) of this Article to read:
+Revise subparagraph (a) of Article 670.02 to read:

-a) Twelve desks with minimum working surface 42 inch x 30 inch each and twelve non-folding chairs with upholstered seats and backs.
+(a) Twelve desks with minimum working surface 42 inch x 30 inch each and twelve non-folding chairs with upholstered seats and backs.

-Revise the first sentence of subparagraph (c) of this Article to read:
+Revise the first sentence of subparagraph (c) of Article 670.02 to read:

-c) Two four-post drafting tables with minimum top size of 37-½ inch x 48 inch.
+(c) Two four-post drafting tables with minimum top size of 37-½ inch x 48 inch.

-Revise subparagraph (d) of this Article to read:
+Revise subparagraph (d) of Article 670.02 to read:

-d) Eight free standing four-drawer legal size file cabinets with lock and an underwriters' laboratories insulated file device 350 degrees one hour rating.
+(d) Eight free standing four-drawer legal size file cabinets with lock and an underwriters' laboratories insulated file device 350 degrees one hour rating.

-Revise subparagraph (e) of this Article to read:
+Revise subparagraph (e) of Article 670.02 to read:

-e) Twenty folding chairs and two conference tables with minimum top size of 44 inch x 96 inch.
+(e) Twenty folding chairs and two conference tables with minimum top size of 44 inch x 96 inch.

-Revise subparagraph (h) of this Article to read:
+Revise subparagraph (h) of Article 670.02 to read:

-h) Three electric desk type tape printing calculator and two pocket scientific notation calculators with a 1000 hour battery life or with a portable recharger.
+(h) Three electric desk type tape printing calculator and two pocket scientific notation calculators with a 1000 hour battery life or with a portable recharger.

-Revise subparagraph (i)(2) of this Article to read:
+Revise subparagraph (i)(2) of Article 670.02 to read:

-i)(2) Telephones lines.
+(i)(2) Telephones lines.
 Five separate telephone lines including one line for the fax machine, and two lines for the exclusive use of the Engineer.
 All telephone lines shall include long distance service and all labor and materials necessary to install the phone lines at the locations directed by the Engineer.
 The TELCOM company shall configure ROLL/HUNT features as specified by the engineer.

-Revise subparagraph (j) of this Article to read:
+Revise subparagraph (j) of Article 670.02 to read:

-j) Two plain paper network multi-function printer/copier/scanner machines capable of reproducing prints up to 11 inch x 17 inch within automatic feed tray capable of sorting 30 sheets of paper.
+(j) Two plain paper network multi-function printer/copier/scanner machines capable of reproducing prints up to 11 inch x 17 inch within automatic feed tray capable of sorting 30 sheets of paper.
 Letter size and 11 inch x 17 inch paper shall be provided.
 The contractor shall provide the multi-function machines with IT support for setup and maintenance.

-Revise subparagraph (k) of this Article to read:
+Revise subparagraph (k) of Article 670.02 to read:

-k) One plain paper fax machine including maintenance and supplies.
+(k) One plain paper fax machine including maintenance and supplies.

-Revise subparagraph (l) of this Article to read:
+Revise subparagraph (l) of Article 670.02 to read:

-l) Six four-line telephones, with touch tone, where available, and two digital answering machines, for exclusive use by the Engineer.
+(l) Six four-line telephones, with touch tone, where available, and two digital answering machines, for exclusive use by the Engineer.

-Revise subparagraph (m) of this Article to read:
+Revise subparagraph (m) of Article 670.02 to read:

-l) One electric water cooler dispenser including water service.
+(m) One electric water cooler dispenser including water service.